 The Widow Pension Scheme is a crucial government initiative designed to provide financial assistance to widowed women, ensuring economic stability and social dignity.
 This scheme addresses the financial challenges faced by widows, empowering them to meet their basic needs and lead a life of independence.
-Available under both central and state-specific schemes, such as the Widow Pension Scheme in Uttar Pradesh and the Pradhan Mantri Widow Pension Scheme, it is a lifeline for many.
+Available under both central and state-specific schemes, such as the Widow Pension Scheme or Vidhwa Pension in Uttar Pradesh and the Pradhan Mantri Widow Pension Scheme, it is a lifeline for many.
 Additionally, integrating life insurance alongside the scheme can further secure the financial future of widows and their dependents.

 What is the widow pension scheme?